madrlibr/madrlibr/README.md

 I'm learning AI Engineering and Full Stack Dev.
 I love science, math, and a cup of coffe at 3 AM😊

-I'm focusing on building project that can be usefull or have educational value and open source so y'all can use it👍
+I'm focusing on building open-source project that can be usefull or have educational value👍

 ### Tech Stack